 If your pelvic vein disease is significant, and affecting your quality of life, you may choose to evaluate and treat the pelvic vein disease first.
 In that situation, a transabdominal ultrasound of the abdomen and pelvic veins is ordered.
 Based on that study, the next step would be a pelvic and iliac vein evaluation, often with the intent to treat.

 The pelvic and iliac vein evaluation includes a venogram and intravascular ultrasound (IVUS), often with intent to treat.
-This service is performed by Dr. Veale at our ambulatory vascular imaging and treatment center.
 The studies evaluate the common sources of pelvic vein disease left and right iliac veins, left renal vein, and both ovarian veins.

 Based on the patterns of reflux seen at the time of your evaluation, a treatment plan is recommended to correct your issues.
 In most circumstances this can be done at the same time as the venogram and IVUS.
 Those details will be discussed with you prior to your evaluation.